jonahb/nano-extra/03-shell/notes.md

 2. Find Terminal in _Applications/Utilities_
 3. Double-click Terminal

 What do you see?
 This line of text ending in `$` is called the _prompt_.
-It means the shell waiting, asking us to type in a command.
+It means the shell is waiting, asking us to type in a command.

-When we type a command, the shell forward it to the operating system and prints the result.
+When we type a command, the shell forwards it to the operating system and prints the result.

 ## Commands